Alaska Airlines cancels more than 120 flights as pilots picket

 "Alaska Airlines received a $2.3 billion bailout from American taxpayers during the pandemic to weather the economic downturn, retain its workforce, and be ready to take advantage of the recovery we are now experiencing.
 It has one of the strongest balance sheets with industry-leading profit margins and came out of the pandemic with less net debt than before it," the union said.
 "Yet, despite all of this, Alaska Airlines failed to properly plan for increased travel demand and take the steps necessary to ensure it attracted and retained pilots.
 In fact, just this week, ALPA met with two corporate vice presidents who made clear that they have failed to adequately retain and staff up to meet a predictable return to flying."

-The group is set to picket from noon to 2 p.m. at the Hilton near Sea-Tac Airport.
+The group picketed from noon to 2 p.m. at the Hilton near Sea-Tac Airport.

+Alaska says the airline is offering pilots a top scale wage of $280 per hour for captains, and proposed a first officer rate of $100 per hour which it says would be the top new hair rate in the country.

+The average salary for an Alaska captain is $341,000 per year, the airline says.

 Advertisement